ray-project/ray/doc/source/tune/_tutorials/tune-mlflow.rst

 The other one is the :ref:`@mlflow_mixin <tune-mlflow-mixin>` decorator, which can be used with the function API.
-It automatically initializes the MLflow API with Tune's training information and creates a run for each Tune trial.
+It automatically initializes the MLFlow API with Tune's training information and creates a run for each Tune trial.
 Then within your training function, you can just use the MLflow like you would normally do, e.g. using ``mlflow.log_metrics()`` or even ``mlflow.autolog()`` to log to your training process.